Subshifts as Models for MSO Logic: Symbolic Spaces and Logic

 Consider the discrete lattice $\ZZ^2$.
 For any finite set $Q$, a $Q$-configuration is a function from $\ZZ^2$ to $Q$. $Q$ may be seen as a set of \emph{colors} or \emph{states}.
 An element of $\ZZ^2$ will be called a \emph{cell}.
 A configuration will usually be denoted $C,M$ or $N$.

 Fig.~\ref{conf:example} shows an example of two different configurations of $\ZZ^2$ over a set $Q$ of $5$ colors.
 As a configuration is infinite, only a finite fragment of the configurations is represented in the figure.
-The reader has to use his imagination to decide what colors do appear in the rest of the configuration.
 We choose not to represent which cell of the picture is the origin $(0,0)$.
 This will indeed be of no importance as we use only translation invariant properties.

 For any $z\in\ZZ^2$ we denote by $\sigma_z$ the \emph{shift} map of vector $z$, \textit{i.e.} the function from $Q$-configurations to $Q$-configurations such that for all ${C\in Q^{\ZZ^2}}$: